ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G211.47-19.27N}

-G211.47-19.27N is a faint SCUBA-2 850 $\mu$m source in the north of a star cluster in Orion A. Several YSOs have been found in its surroundings by Spitzer observations and the Bolocam Galactic Plane Survey \citep{2012Megeath,2015MErello}.
-The infrared source associated with G211.47-19.27N is very faint and diffuse, as shown in \ref{figA1} (a) and Figure \ref{figA1} (b).
-As shown in \ref{figA1} (c), two protostars are identified in ALMA data, and they share a common envelope.
+G211.47-19.27N is a faint SCUBA-2 850 $\mu$m source to the north of a star cluster in Orion A. Several YSOs have been found in its surroundings by Spitzer observations and the Bolocam Galactic Plane Survey \citep{2012Megeath,2015MErello}.
+The infrared source associated with G211.47-19.27N is very faint and diffuse, as shown in Figure \ref{figA1} (a) and Figure \ref{figA1} (b).
+As shown in Figure \ref{figA1} (c), two protostars are identified in the ALMA data, and they share a common envelope.
 The distance between the two protostars is $\sim$300 au, indicating that they are forming a close binary system.
-These two protostars are in the Class 0 phase, and their envelope+disk masses are 0.067 $\pm$ 0.030 M$_\odot$ and 0.039 $\pm$ 0.019 M$_\odot$, respectively.
+These two protostars are in the Class 0 phase, and their envelope+disk masses are 0.067 $\pm$ 0.030 $\textit{M}_\odot$ and 0.039 $\pm$ 0.019 $\textit{M}_\odot$, respectively.

-From Figure \ref{figA2}, we can see that the two Class 0 protostars drive powerful outflows, but it is impossible to identify the outflow driving source.
+From Figure \ref{figA2}, we can see that the two Class 0 protostars drive powerful outflows, but it is impossible to identify the outflow-driving source.